UofUEpiBio/epiworldR/README.md

 # Examples

-This R package includes several popular epidemiological models including
-<a
-href="https://en.wikipedia.org/w/index.php?title=Compartmental_models_in_epidemiology&amp;oldid=1155757336#Variations_on_the_basic_SIR_model"
-target="_blank">SIS</a>, <a
-href="https://en.wikipedia.org/w/index.php?title=Compartmental_models_in_epidemiology&amp;oldid=1155757336#The_SIR_model"
-target="_blank">SIR</a>, and <a
-href="https://en.wikipedia.org/w/index.php?title=Compartmental_models_in_epidemiology&amp;oldid=1155757336#The_SEIR_model"
-target="_blank">SEIR</a> using either a fully connected graph (similar to a compartmental model) or a user-defined network.
-Here are some
+This R package includes several popular epidemiological models, including <a href="https://en.wikipedia.org/w/index.php?title=Compartmental_models_in_epidemiology&amp;oldid=1155757336#Variations_on_the_basic_SIR_model" target="_blank">SIS</a>, <a href="https://en.wikipedia.org/w/index.php?title=Compartmental_models_in_epidemiology&amp;oldid=1155757336#The_SIR_model" target="_blank">SIR</a>, and <a href="https://en.wikipedia.org/w/index.php?title=Compartmental_models_in_epidemiology&amp;oldid=1155757336#The_SEIR_model" target="_blank">SEIR</a> using either a fully connected graph (similar to a compartmental model) or a user-defined network.
-examples:

 ## SIR model using a random graph